-Trekkers will be walking 5-8 hours a day on an average.
+Trekkers will be walking 5-8 hours a day on average.
 The trail moves along the altitude of 3000m or above at all times.
-The oxygen levels, and air pressure dips into a bare minimum.
+The oxygen levels and air pressure dips to a bare minimum.

-Proper acclimatization and hydration at regular intervals is a must inorder to cope with the altitude sickness.
+Proper acclimatization and hydration at regular intervals are a must to cope with altitude sickness.
 You should descend to lower altitudes or even quit the trek if the problem persists.
 It is advisable not to attempt more than 600m in a single trekking day.

 The heavy snowfall in the early parts of February can form thick layers of ice along the trail.
-It can get quite challenging to trek uphill on these conditions.
-Trekkers need to use trekking poles and practise extreme caution on every step of their way.
+It can get quite challenging to trek uphill under these conditions.
+Trekkers need to use trekking poles and practise extreme caution every step of their way.

-To face the harsh, frigid conditions during the morning and nights, proper clothing and gear is a must.
-Overall, Annapurna Base Camp trek in February is quite challenging but with proper packing and preparation, it is possible.
+To face the harsh, frigid conditions during the morning and night, proper clothing and gear are a must.
+Overall, the Annapurna Base Camp trek in February is quite challenging but with proper packing and preparation, it is possible.

 Food and Accommodation in Annapurna Base Camp Trek in February

 Annapurna Base Camp region is almost empty with very few trekkers and hence finding excellent accommodation is very easy.
 February is not the most popular month for trekking.
 The tea houses, lodges, and guest houses offer you maximum facilities at a low cost.
 The trekking in February is most suited for budget travellers.